-We are steadfast in our commitment to respecting human rights as a fundamental principle in our operations.
+We are committed to respecting human rights as a fundamental principle in our operations.
 Our approach is guided by the goals of universally recognized principles, which are integrated into our policies and practices and regularly reinforced through training.

 Standards, procedures and processes